Think Through Math (TTM)

-Imagine Math provides supplemental, online mathematics programs for grades 3 through high school.
-Resources support self-paced instruction in remediation and intervention programs.
-Across grade levels, Imagine Math’s adaptive software adjusts content to meet individual learning needs, provides immediate corrective feedback, and motivates students through a system of extrinsic rewards.
-Learning List recently reviewed Imagine Math’s resources for high school Geometry and Integrated Math I & II, which are described in Appendix A of the Common Core State Standards (CCSS).
-[Read more…]
+is a supplemental, online mathematics program for grades 3-8 and Algebra I. Resources support self-paced instruction in remediation and intervention programs.
+Across grade levels, TTM’s adaptive software adjusts content to meet individual learning needs, provides immediate corrective feedback, and motivates students through a system of extrinsic rewards.
+Instruction incorporates multiple representations of concepts (i.e., visual, numeric, and verbal) and includes resources to support students at each Response to Intervention (RtI) tier.
+Learning List

 Extrinsic rewards are central to TTM’s approach to instruction, and the program provides rewards in the form of points, badges, and contests.
 Across lesson activities, students earn points when they arrive at the correct answer.
 Students may use points to purchase items to customize their TTM avatar (e.g., hairstyles, accessories, clothes).
 Points may be pooled to purchase classroom pizza parties (500,000 points=$50 gift card to a pizza venue) or donated to a charity (10,000 points=$1 donation).
 Students also earn badges for achieving certain milestones, such as answering a question correctly on the first try, and have the opportunity to participate in TTM contests (e.g., students who pass 30 lessons qualify for a drawing to win a $200 Amazon gift card).
 Educators who have used the TTM program with students said in interviews that points were an effective motivational tool.
 However, they underscored the importance of teacher monitoring, noting that students could game the system in order to earn points.